‘Real-time, predictive analytics are essential’ for healthcare to tackle revenue and staffing challenges

 Realizing Sustainable Utilization Management Improvements With Modern Technology

 Chilmark’s report includes key data from a national health plan time study.
-The results, as detailed above, highlight major improvements when the CORTEX platform is used in conjunction with Precision UM automation capabilities.
+The results, as detailed above, highlight major improvements when the Dragonfly platform is used in conjunction with Precision UM automation capabilities.

 UM is an area of the healthcare industry that has long been underserved by technological advances.
 That lack of development meant UM was made up of manual, time-consuming processes.
 And those processes led to friction between payers and providers.